hapax/hapax.github.io/assets/bhqc.md

 So if black holes destroy information, then quantum mechanics must be wrong.
-This tension between quantum mechanics and Hawking's glow is called the *Information Paradox*.
-It's been an open problem for
+This tension between quantum mechanics and Hawking's glow is called the *Information Paradox*, and it's been one of the biggest open problems in quantum gravity for $45$ years.
-$45$ years.

 #### Black holes scramble